 Just keep going.

-WHAT YOU CAN DO WITH YOUR FINDINGS TO UPGRADE YOUR LEVEL OF RESPONSIVE PARENTING
+WHAT YOU CAN DO WITH YOUR FINDINGS TO BECOME MORE RESPONSIVE AS A PARENT

 Firstly, you need to congratulate yourself you’ve come this far because this way you’re already moving towards change and dealing with all of this.
 Well done!